Alifyz/android-sample-apps/README.md

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

-This Github Repository is dedicated to my Independent small projects and experiments on Native Android Development and other major technologies.
+This Github Repository is dedicated to my independent and small projects and experiments on Native Android Development.

 # Pre-requisites

-  - Android Studio
+  - Android Studio 2.3+
-  - Android SDK Build tools V23 or Higher
+  - Android SDK Build Tools 23+
-  - Android Support Repository V23 or Higher
+  - Target SDK (19) - Most of them.

 # Contact Info

 - Email: alifyz@outlook.com
 - Twitter: @AlifyzPires
 - Blog: http://www.alifyz.com

-Most of the projects in this repository were build only for education purpose or as part of the [Android Basics Nanodegree](https://br.udacity.com/course/android-basics-nanodegree-by-google--nd803).
+Most of the projects in this repository were build only for education purpose or as part of the [Android Basics Nanodegree](https://br.udacity.com/course/android-basics-nanodegree-by-google--nd803), and Android Developer by Google Nanodegree.

 You can also check my Intermediate/Advance educational apps on the Android Developer folder in this Repository, which is also part of the Android Developer course at Udacity.

 ### Android Framework

-The apps in this folder are build to use the following features that are part of the Android Framework.
+In this folder, you will find projects using the following set of Libraries.

 - Creation of Layouts using the Android Design Pattern
 - Async Task and Loaders to Optimize calls off the Main Thread
 - Cursor and Loaders.
 - SQLite Integration
+- External Libraries: (ROOM, ButterKnife, Retrofit, Firebase and so on)
+- Cloud Integration - Firebase
+- Google Play Services.

 License